Do semantic parts emerge in Convolutional Neural Networks?: Semantic part emergence in CNNs according to humans

 \paragraph{Emergence of PASCAL-Part classes.} In sec.~\ref{sec:cnn:pascalParts} we observed that 34 out of the 105 semantic parts of PASCAL-Part emerge in AlexNet-Object according to our AP criterion (layer 5, sec. ~\ref{sec:cnn:resAP}).
 24 out of these 34 parts also emerge according to the human judgements.
 Of the missing 10, four are animals \emph{torso}, for which humans prefer more localized names like ``back'' and ``belly'', four are vehicles viewpoints rather than actual semantic parts (e.g. \emph{bus-leftside} and \emph{car-frontside}).
 The remaining two are \emph{aeroplane-stern} and \emph{bottle-body}.
 Hence, nearly all of the actual semantic parts that emerged according to detection AP also emerge according to human judgements.

-Overall, 59 of the semantic parts annotated in PASCAL-Parts emerge according to human judgements.
+Overall, 59 of the semantic parts annotated in PASCAL-Part emerge according to human judgements.
 This is substantially more than the 34 that emerged according to detection AP.
-The reason lie on the fact that it is easier for a filter to count as a semantic part in the human experiment, because it is tested only on the 10 images with the highest activations per object class (fig. \ref{fig:cnn:exampleFilterAct}).
+The reason lies on the fact that it is easier for a filter to count as a semantic part in the human experiment, because it is tested only on the 10 images with the highest activations per object class (fig. \ref{fig:cnn:exampleFilterAct}).
 The AP criterion is more demanding: it takes into account all instances of the part in the dataset, it also counts false-positive detections, and a detection has to be spatially quite accurate to be considered correct (IoU$\geq0.4$).
-This might be a reason why works based on looking at responses on a few images, such as \citep{zeiler14eccv}, claimed that filters correspond to semantic parts: they only observed a few strong activations in which this happens, but without examining how the filter behaves over the entire dataset.
+This might be a reason why works based on looking at responses on a few images, such as \citep{zeiler14eccv}, claimed that filters correspond to semantic parts: they only observed a few strong activations in which this happens.

+Our analysis goes a step further, by examining how the filters behave over the entire dataset.

 \paragraph{Emergence of other semantic part classes.} In our human experiment, annotators are free to recognize and name \emph{any} semantic part.
 Table~\ref{table:partsNotInPASCALP} lists the 29 semantic parts that emerge in AlexNet-Object according to our annotators, but that are not annotated in PASCAL-Part.
 Interestingly, 9 of them concentrate on two object classes: \emph{bicycle} (5) and \emph{bottle} (4).
 This can be explained by two observations.
 First, the new parts of the bicycle are mostly sub-parts on the wheel, which is the most discriminative part for the detection of the object (sec.~\ref{sec:cnn:discr_filters}).
 And second, the new parts of the bottle are all sub-part of the \emph{bottle-body} part as annotated in PASCAL-Part.
 As \emph{bottle-body} is essentially the whole object, the network prefers to learn finer-grained, actual parts.